Performance¶

 xdebug

-(PHP extension to debug/profile php use) when running the command, this will cause php to use much more memory.
+(PHP extension to debug/profile php use) when running the command, this causes php to use much more memory.

-Even when everything is configured like described above, memory will grow for each iteration of indexing/inserting a content item with at least 1kb per iteration after the initial first 100 rounds.
-This is expected behavior; to be able to handle more iterations you will have to do one or several of the following:
+Even when everything is configured like described above, memory grows for each iteration of indexing/inserting a content item with at least 1kb per iteration after the initial first 100 rounds.
+This is expected behavior.
+To be able to handle more iterations you have to do one or several of the following:

 - Change the import/index script in question to use process forking to avoid the issue.